seldin-puce/darcula/README.md

-Install theme plugin, import XML file into your Eclipse IDE, and enjoy :)
+Import *.epf file as preference in Eclipse and enjoy :)